TobiasVanDyk/Teensy4Atari/README.md

 EXTERNAL_SD), which is the configuration used in the Teensy41Atari folder.

 ### Schematic
 If the built-in SDCard of the Teensy 4.1 or 3.6 is used the the connections to pin 8 and pin 12 are not required.
 None of the joystick switches are essential as the ROM selection can be done using the usbkeyboard.
-For all three Teensy's the schematic is then as below, with all possible input and output devices, except the analog joystick:
+For all three Teensy's the schematic is then as below (except Teensy 3.6 has two DAC-based Audio outputs - refer to pinout2.txt), with all possible input and output devices, except the analog joystick:
 <br>
 <p align="center">
 <img src="schematic2.jpg" width="800" />